Weight Loss Medication

 How long do Ozempic "withdrawal" effects last?

-The effects of stopping Ozempic develop gradually as the medication leaves your system (which takes about 5 weeks due to its 7-day half-life).
-Appetite changes may begin within days to weeks, while weight regain typically occurs over several months.
+The effects of stopping Ozempic develop gradually as the medication leaves your system.
+This takes about 5 weeks – roughly a month and a week – due to its 7-day half-life.

 What alternatives are there to Ozempic?